dvjn/purrjects.nvim/README.md

 ## terminology

-- **workspace**: a workspace is a folder that contains projects
+- **workspace**: a workspace is a directory that contains projects
-- **project**: a project is any folder that contains a file/folder with name in configured patterns
+- **project**: a project is any directory that contains a file/directory with name in configured patterns
 - **session**: a session is a saved state of a project that can be saved and restored